 Affected individuals may also develop weakness in the hands, causing difficulty with daily activities such as writing, fastening buttons, and turning doorknobs.
 People with Charcot-Marie-Tooth disease typically experience a decreased sensitivity to touch, heat, and cold in the feet and lower legs, but occasionally feel aching or burning sensations.
 In rare cases, affected individuals have loss of vision or gradual hearing loss that sometimes leads to deafness.

 There are several types of Charcot-Marie-Tooth disease, which are differentiated by their effects on nerve cells and patterns of inheritance.
 Type 1 (CMT1) is characterized by abnormalities in myelin, the fatty substance that covers nerve cells, protecting them and helping to transmit nerve impulses.
 These abnormalities slow the transmission of nerve impulses and can affect the health of the nerve fiber.
 Type 2 (CMT2) is characterized by abnormalities in the fiber, or axon, that extends from a nerve cell body to muscles or to sense organs.
 These abnormalities reduce the strength of the nerve impulse.
+People with CMT2 may develop amyotrophic lateral sclerosis (ALS), a condition characterized by progressive muscle weakness, a loss of muscle mass, and an inability to control movement.
 In forms of Charcot-Marie-Tooth disease classified as intermediate type, the nerve impulses are both slowed and reduced in strength, probably due to abnormalities in both myelin and axons.
 Type 4 (CMT4) is distinguished from the other types by its pattern of inheritance; it can affect either the axons or the myelin.
 Type X Charcot-Marie-Tooth disease (CMTX) is caused by mutations in genes on the X chromosome, one of the two sex chromosomes.
 Within the various types of Charcot-Marie-Tooth disease, subtypes (such as CMT1A, CMT1B, CMT2A, CMT4A, and CMTX1) indicate different genetic causes.

 Sometimes other, historical names are used to refer to particular forms of Charcot-Marie-Tooth disease.
 For example, Roussy-Levy syndrome is a form of CMT11 with the additional feature of rhythmic shaking (tremors).
 Dejerine-Sottas syndrome is a term sometimes used to describe a severe, early childhood form of Charcot-Marie-Tooth disease; it is also sometimes called type 3 (CMT3).
 Depending on the specific gene that is altered, this severe, early-onset form of the disorder may also be classified as CMT1 or CMT4.
 CMTX5 is also known as Rosenberg-Chutorian syndrome.